Boost your bottom line with Korean business translation services.

 High-quality Korean translation of business materials into English (and vice-versa) requires more than just a knowledge of Korean and English.
 A good Korean business translator must also be deeply knowledgeable about international business, especially business in Korea.

-I have worked in the Korean corporate sector, consulted for a foreign-invested company association in Korea, started and operated my own businesses, hosted an online Korean-business community, and studied at the graduate level in business strategy in Korea.
+I have worked in the Korean corporate sector (LG International Corp.), consulted for a foreign-invested company association in Korea (Gyeonggi Provisional Government), started and operated my own businesses (Korean Consulting & Translation Service, Inc., Metis Financial Outsourcing, Inc.), hosted an online Korean-business community (Korea Business Central), and studied at the graduate level in business strategy in Korea (Hanyang University).
 Based on this background, I have further deepened my understanding of all things related to Korean business through the thousands of business documents I’ve translated for international and Korean clients over the past 20+ years.

 I bring all of this knowledge and experience to every project I handle, delivering to my clients translations that are linguistically, culturally, and conceptually accurate.
 Often, I even provide clients with additional, related commentary on the finer points of Korean business that could impact their business decisions.